haleyatkins18/compbio_pipeline_project/README.md

 ### Output files
 - All files and results are found in the PipelineProject_HA directory
 - blast
-	- Blast output results of blasting the longest contig from the SPAdes assembly against the Betaherpesvirinae subfamily
+--Blast output results of blasting the longest contig from the SPAdes assembly against the Betaherpesvirinae subfamily

+- bowtie_index
+--indexes created by bowtie

+- bowtie2_output
+--output from bowtie2

--
+- PipelineProejct.log

+-spades
+--assembly files